Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: TCAD simulation

-We use the PIN and LGAD to verify our simulation setup based on the calibrated process simulation and applied physical model.
-Several devices are measured to estimate the spread of IV for produced devices, which can be due to fabrication non-uniformity as well as measurement conditions (color band in \figurename~\ref{fig:lgad_iv_tcad}).
-The simulated current agrees with measurements well, especially predicts the breakdown voltage of LGAD sensors accurately.
-The bias region from $\rm V_{FD}$ to $\rm V(E_{0}=4\times 10^5 ~V/cm)$, denoted by the arrow in \figurename~\ref{fig:4sets_iv} is the operation region with moderate gain.
-The predicted breakdown voltage agrees with Overstraeten models. \figurename~\ref{fig:lgad_e_peak} is electric field peak on the gain layer, which is simulated by TCAD using calibrated processing in Section~\ref{subsec:process_cal}.
-When the electric field exceeds the threshold $\rm E_{0}$, sharp increase in leakage current due to high field generation.
+We use PINs and LGADs in order to verify our device simulation setup, and assess the calibrated process simulation as well as the physical model.
+Several devices are subject to measurement to estimate the intrinsic spread of the I-V characteristics due to the fabrication process and the measurement conditions (denoted by a colored band in Fig.\ref{fig:lgad_iv_tcad}).
+The simulated current agrees well with measurements.
+In particular, simulations reliably predict the breakdown voltage of LGAD sensors.
+The bias region from $ V_{FD}$ to $ V(E_{0})$, denoted by the arrow in Fig.\ref{fig:lgad_iv_tcad}, is the operation region with moderate gain. $ V(E_{0})$ is the voltage when the maximum electric field at the metallurgical junction line reaches $E_{0}=4\times 10^5 ~V/cm$.
+The predicted breakdown voltage agrees with the prediction from the van Overstraeten model.
+In Fig.\ref{fig:lgad_e_peak}, we show the electric field peak at the metallurgical junction line ($\sim0.5~\mu m$, see \figurename~\ref{fig:sims}), which is simulated by TCAD using the calibrated process described in Section~\ref{subsec:process_cal}.
+When the electric field exceeds the threshold $ E_{0}$, leakage current increases sharply due to the generation of a higher field.
+The simulated capacitances are shown in Fig.\ref{fig:lgad_cv_tcad}, and are in good agreement with the measured values.
+The depleted capacitances of simulation and measurement at 50~V both are 5~pF which is compatible with device geometry.

-The simulated capacitances show in \figurename~\ref{fig:lgad_cv_tcad}, and they also agree well with measurements.
-The remained discrepancies originate from the assumed symmetry in simulations (2D simulation), which for fabricated devices is not perfect.

-We compare 4 different process sets simulated and measured I-V of LGAD sensors after calibration (\figurename~\ref{fig:4sets_iv}) to verify the reliability of the simulation setup, and the same simulation setup is applied for all process sets.
-The process sets list in \tablename~\ref{tab:process_set}, the selected LGAD sensor in Section~\ref{sec:ihep_ime_v1} is fabricated by set3.
-After using the same simulation setup, all simulated breakdown voltages show good consistency with measurements.
-It proves the calibrated configurations in the process simulation are successful and $\rm V_{BD}$ could be predicted by applied physical models.
+We compare four different sets of simulated and measured I-V characteristics of LGAD sensors after calibration (Fig.\ref{fig:4sets_iv}) to verify the reliability of the process simulation setup, which is applied to all sets.
+The process sets are listed in \tablename~\ref{tab:process_set}.
+The LGAD sensor considered in Section~\ref{sec:ihep_ime_v1} belongs to set3 with a high implantation energy of phosphorus and high implantation dose of boron.
+All simulated breakdown voltages show good consistency with measurements.
+It proves that the calibrated configurations in the process simulation are reliable and $ V_{BD}$ could be reproduced by using the appropriate physical models.